-7 "§ 476.
-Model civil justice expense and delay reduction plan

-"(a)(1) Based on the plans developed and implement-8 ed by the United States district courts designated as Early 9 Implementation District Courts pursuant to section 103(c) 10 11 of the Civil Justice Reform Act of 1990, the Judicial Conference of the United States may develop one or more 12 model civil justice and expense delay reduction plans.
-Any 13 such model plan shall be accompanied by a report explain-14 15 ing the manner in which the plan complies with section 473 of this title.
-16 the Senate and the House of Representatives copies of any model plan and accompanying report.

-"(2) The Director of the Federal Judicial Center and 17 the Director of the Administrative Office of the United 18 19 States Courts may make recommendations to the Judicial Conference regarding the development of any model civil 20justice expense and delay reduction plan.
-21

-22 "(b) The Director of the Administrative Office of the United States Courts shall transmit to the United States 23 district courts and to the Committees on the Judiciary of 24
+- mining appropriate additional actions that may be taken by - the court to reduce cost and delay in civil litigation and to - improve the litigation management practices of the court. - In performing such assessment, the court shall consult with - an advisory group appointed in accordance with section - 477 of this title.
+6 - "§ 476.
+Model civil justice expense and delay reduction plan - "(a)(1) Based on the plans developed and implement-8 - ed by the United States district courts designated as Early - Implementation District Courts pursuant to section 103(c) 10 - of the Civil Justice Reform Act of 1990, the Judicial Con-11 - ference of the United States may develop one or more 12 - model civil justice and expense delay reduction plans.
+Any 13 - such model plan shall be accompanied by a report explain-14 - ing the manner in which the plan complies with section - 473 of this title.
+16 - "(2) The Director of the Federal Judicial Center and 17 - the Director of the Administrative Office of the United 18 - 19 States Courts may make recommendations to the Judicial - Conference regarding the development of any model civil 20 - 21 justice expense and delay reduction plan. - "(b) The Director of the Administrative Office of the 22 - 23 United States Courts shall transmit to the United States - 24 district courts and to the Committees on the Judiciary of